nojaf/vite-plugin-fable/README.md

 ## Current status

-Not available on npm.
+A first package was pushed to npm.
+This was merely to reserve the package name.
 You can read the code, that's is it for now.